The Royal Docks - a short history

-THE early inhabitants of this marshy fen-land were probably Bronze or Iron Age fisherfolk.
+The early inhabitants of this marshy fen-land were probably Bronze or Iron Age fisherfolk.
 From the remains of a substantial timber track uncovered in the early 1990s, archaeologists believe the area sustained a number of settlements.
-In 1997 the remains of a Bronze age settlement was discovered on the site of what is now the Royal Docks Community School at Custom House.
-Among the remains were pieces of pottery, arrowheads , flints a substantial wooden support post and parts of a yew tree.
+In 1997 the remains of a Bronze age settlement were discovered on the site of what is now the Royal Docks Community School at Custom House.
+Among the remains were pieces of pottery, arrowheads, flints, a substantial wooden support post and parts of a yew tree.

 Later the Romans had a burial ground nearby.
-And evidence suggests there could have been a Roman road and ferry point and perhaps a look-out post at Gallions Reach.
+Also evidence suggests there could have been a Roman road and ferry point and perhaps a look-out post at Gallions Reach.

 Very little is known about the area pre-1700, although cattle were grazed on what had come to be known as the Plaistow Marshes.
 By 1800 there was just one house (Devil's House owned by the Ismay French family) between Bow and Barking Creeks and only one road stretching from East Ham village to the river.